 You still need to get up early, but at least you don’t need to spend much time getting to the bridge.

-How to Get to Kappa Bridge
+How to Get to Kappabashi Bridge

-- To get to the Kappa Bridge, take any bus service bound for Kamikōchi and get off at the last stop – Kamikōchi Bus Terminal (上高地バスターミナル).
+- To get to the Kappa Bridge, take any bus service bound for Kamikochi and get off at the last stop – Kamikochi Bus Terminal (上高地バスターミナル).

 Click HERE for more information about how to access Kamikōchi!